ralismark/micro/README.md

 You can also symlink other executables to this script, and `tunnel-run` will transparently tunnel them, or call the underlying executable if running locally.
 Doing this with svn or git, for example, can make those run reasonably fast.

+Warning: The commands will run on a completely different filesystem, so absolute paths passed to/from the tunnelled command will likely not be correct!

 Note that this does not detect what options were supplied to sshfs.

 Tip: you can ssh into the target machine with `tunnel-run sh -c 'exec $SHELL --login'`.